St Anton holidays

 Bargain buys

 For local bargains, check out the market in the town of Strengen, just 25 minutes by bus from St Anton.
-It's a traditional market selling crafts and food produce, but it doesn’t run that often so keep an eye out in resort for dates.
+It's a traditional market selling crafts and food produce.

 Mid-range buys